Green-Software-Foundation/state-of-green-software/README.md

-Follow the instructions in [CONFIGURE.md](CONFIGURE.md) to learn how to configure this template repository.

 # State of Green Software

 The State of Green Software Report will map and analyse comprehensively the state of the green software ecosystem.

-Documents and sections will be added to the [docs]() directory as they are completed.

-This is a project run through the [Policy Working Group](https://grnsft.org/policy-wg) at the [Green Software Foundation](https://greensoftware.foundation) and can be viewed through https://stateof.greensoftware.org/
+This is a project run through the [Policy Working Group](https://policy.greensoftware.foundation/) at the [Green Software Foundation](https://greensoftware.foundation) and can be viewed through https://stateof.greensoftware.org/

 ## Copyright